Kong/kongponents/docs/components/datetime-picker.md

 ### Single date

-Create a single date selection calendar, with an example of passing in a fixed pixel width for the input field, and an empty string for `currentValue` which defaults the input to the placeholder message.
+Create a single date selection calendar, with an example of passing in a fixed pixel width for the input field, and null values for the `start` and `end` keys, which causes the input to display the placeholder message.

 Set the `v-model` to [Single date time picker](#single-date-time-picker-v-model).
 Mode is set to `date`, which results in a calendar, but no timepicker.